jecreative/Vanilla_JavaScript_Projects/README.md

 # Vanilla JavaScript Projects
-A series of vanilla javascript projects build following tutorials by both Brad Traversy and DevelopedByEd.
+A series of vanilla javascript projects built following tutorials by both Brad Traversy and DevelopedByEd.

 Links to courses: